mwojnars/hypertag/README.md

 every single occurrence (HTML enforces [code duplication](https://en.wikipedia.org/wiki/Duplicate_code)!), taking care not to modify `<td>` cells of another column accidentally.

-In Hypertag, which provides powerful ways to deduplicate presentation code, it is enough to modify the hypertag definition in one place, and voilà:
+In Hypertag, which provides powerful ways to deduplicate the code, it is enough to modify the hypertag definition in one place, and voilà:

     % tableRow name price='UNKNOWN'